sokil/DeployBundle/README.md

   myTask: {}
 ```

-Now, you can call your task from console:
+Now, your task will be calld third after `git` and `grunt` by calling `deploy` command without arguments, or you can call your task directly from console:

 ```
 $ ./app/console deploy --myTask